hearbenchmark/hear-validator/README.md

 minimal pip installable package.
 The important components of this are:
 1) The `hearkit` package, which is the `hearkit` subfolder containing a `__init__.py` file.
-2) The `setup.py` python file which is the main config file containing information on how to install the package including all dependencies.
+2) The `setup.py` python file which is the main config file for installation.

 To create your own package for submission you can fork this repo, rename the `hearkit` subfolder to your package name, and update the fields in the `setup.py` config to the